 He was the first pianist to record his own music.
 The first recording of the artist was made by his friend Thomas Edison, who made it using a phonograph of his invention.
 Sadly, this record has been lost.
 Edison even urged Hofmann to abandon music for engineering, acknowledging the worth of the pianist’s inventions.
 Hofmann, however, was capable of being successful in both of these fields.

-The boy playing the piano was recorded on special cylinders and they were one of the earliest, if not the first ever, musical recordings.
-In view of this, it seems a bit of a paradox that when he was at the peak of his fame he wouldn’t allow his music to be recorded, arguing that the level of technical advancement at the time wasn’t good enough to properly register and play back the sound of his instrument.
+The boy playing the piano was recorded on special cylinders – and these were one of the earliest, if not the first ever, musical recordings.
+In view of this, it seems a bit of a paradox that when he was at the peak of his fame, Hofman wouldn’t allow his music to be recorded, arguing that the level of technical advancement at the time wasn’t good enough to properly register and play back the sound of his instrument.
 In 1939, a California journalist heard him say that recording is a ‘mechanical process devoid of the human element and the feelings that the performer receives from the audience.‘

-Józef Hofmann ended his career at the age of seventy.
-When ten years later a radio journalist called him with birthday wishes the pianist told him that after he stopped giving concerts he found time for his hobbies: maths, physics and chemistry.
+Józef Hofmann ended his career at the age of 70.
+When 10 years later, a radio journalist called him with birthday wishes, the pianist told him that after he stopped giving concerts, he found time for his hobbies: maths, physics and chemistry.
 He was still working on enhancing the technology of recording the piano.
-He passed away a year later.
+Hofmann passed away a year later.

 Polish Musicians Look for Meaning in Finnegans Wake